-By reducing manual operation, the possibility of human error, possibly leading to complete product recall, is reduced to a minimum.
+By reducing manual operation, the possibility of human error, possibly leading to a complete product recall, is reduced to a minimum.
 It also means personnel can be deployed to complete other productive tasks.

-Automated Pre-press Workflows
+Automated Prepress Workflows

-Workflow is the fairly generic term used to refer to the steps a job or project must go through in order to be completed.
-In the pre-press business though, a workflow doesn’t refer to the process, but to the software that automates all these steps of the process.
+Workflow is a fairly generic term used to refer to the steps a job or project must go through in order to be completed.
+In the prepress business though, a workflow doesn’t refer to the process, but to the software that automates all these steps of the process.
 Workflows integrate all the decisions and deliverables required from the early design stages all the way through to printing.